IAmJonoBo/n00plicate/docs/design/WIREFRAMING_PROTOTYPING.md

 ## Overview

 Wireframing and prototyping are essential steps in the design process.
-This guide covers how to use Mimic's tools to create low-fidelity wireframes, build interactive prototypes, and validate designs before development.
+This guide covers how to use n00plicate's tools to create low-fidelity wireframes, build interactive prototypes, and validate designs before development.

 ## Table of Contents